 The gap

 These initiatives cluster around two related problems: conversational memory (how to stop re-explaining yourself to AI assistants) and preference governance (how to own and control your preference data across AI services).
 Both are valuable.
-But neither directly addresses a third problem:
+But they leave three problems unaddressed:

 Existing protocols are fundamentally personal data stores: one person, one vault, private by default.
 They answer the question "What does this person prefer?"
-Fraglets address a different question: "How close are this person's characteristics to this item?"
-And they do so with a model that is shareable, adoptable, and collaborative.
+Fraglets address different questions.
+Which characteristics are relevant here, and at what level of detail?
+What persona should I present in this situation?
+And they do so with a model that is shareable, adoptable, composable, and agent-readable.

 These initiatives are complementary, not competitive.
 HCP could govern which services access a user's fraglets.
 PCP and OCL could store references to fraglets alongside other context.
 Mem0 could learn from fraglet interactions.
-MCP could provide the transport layer.
-DTI's portability principles could inform fraglet server governance.
-Fraglets occupy a specific niche: the structured profile and matching layer.
+MCP provides the transport layer: fraglets are already accessible as MCP tools, and any MCP-compatible agent can read, create, and manage them.
+DTI's portability principles inform fraglet server governance.
+Fraglets occupy a specific niche: structured, portable identity that agents and services can read.

 The fraglet model